Skip to main content

 EntityActionYearDetails

-Meta (Facebook)AG lawsuit2022$1.4 billion sought for capturing facial geometry of millions of Texans without consent; settled for $1.4 billion in 2024 — the largest privacy settlement by a single state
+Meta (Facebook)AG lawsuit2022Settled for $1.4 billion on July 30, 2024 over capturing facial geometry of millions of Texans without consent through Facebook's "tag suggestions" feature — the largest settlement ever obtained from an action brought by a single state

 Increased Enforcement Trend

-The Texas AG's office has significantly increased biometric privacy enforcement since 2022, signaling that CUBI — once considered dormant — is now actively enforced against major technology companies deploying AI and biometric technologies.
+The Texas AG's office significantly increased biometric privacy enforcement from 2022 onward, signaling that CUBI — once considered dormant — is now actively enforced against major technology companies.
+The HB 149 amendment narrows the consent rules for AI development, but it does not blunt enforcement against systems deployed to identify specific individuals without consent.

 Compliance Steps